MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-config-data-for-records.md

 5. Use the Configuration Migration tool, select the option to import data, and then select the compressed file.

 > [!NOTE]
-> You can't migrate the Calendar item associated with the Operating Hour entity.
-You'll need to set it correctly after you import the Operating Hour entity into the target environment.
+> Set the Calendar Item associated with the Operating Hour entity correctly after you import the Operating Hour entity into the target environment.

 For sample schema to get all the required records, see [Sample schema for record queues step 1](https://github.com/microsoft/Dynamics365-Apps-Samples/blob/master/customer-service/unified-routing-sample-schemas/Sample%20schema%20for%20unified%20routing%20record%20queues%20step%201.xml).